CPF Accrued Interest on Property Sale 2026 | Nexus

 Brass balance scale on navy marble desk with cheque and gold coins on one pan and a miniature brass vault on the other — CPF refund obligation tipping the balance

-On a private condo sale, the CPF refund obligation often tips the balance against the cash-in-hand expectation.
+On a private condo sale, the CPF refund often comes in well below what sellers expected to pocket.

 Inputs

-Singapore Citizen couple buys a S$2,000,000 private condo in 2026 with a bank loan @ 75% LTV.
-25-year tenure.
-CPF OA pays the 20% non-cash portion of the downpayment (5% comes from cash) plus BSD plus the legal fees.
-Bank instalments are paid entirely from cash (a deliberate liquidity-preservation choice common at this quantum).
-Sells after 10 years at S$2,400,000.
+A Singapore Citizen couple buys a S$2,000,000 private condo in 2026 with a bank loan at 75% LTV and a 25-year tenure.
+CPF OA pays the 20% non-cash portion of the downpayment, with the other 5% in cash, plus BSD and legal fees.
+The bank instalments are paid entirely from cash.
+That is a deliberate choice to keep cash working, and it is common at this quantum.
+They sell after 10 years at S$2,400,000.

 CPF principal used at start (no ongoing additions)